Ali-RS/jme-vehicles/readme.md

 This project is a work in progress.
 Some ideas for future development:

 + More alternatives for:
-  + Environments, such as: racetrack, off-road, urban, and parking garage
+  + Environments, such as: off-road, urban, and parking garage
   + Surface conditions, such as: wet, dirt, grass
   + Propulsion, such as: four-wheel drive, front-wheel drive, and jets
   + Vehicle physics, such as that used in RallyGame